rbchall/rbc/README.md

-# rbc
+# RBC Hall Website
-Rishi Bankim Chandra Hall, KGEC website
+The following is the website of Rishi Bankim Chandra Hall, KGEC website